 Still others will need to utilize a computer at a public institution like a library.
 If your court can offer computer terminals for people to access your ODR platform, that could prove to be a huge boon.
 You should also consider certain design features to accommodate disputants who will be potentially submitting sensitive information in a public space, such as an automatic log off feature.

-Access to Justice advocates recommend that language be written at a 4th-grade reading level.
+Access to justice advocates recommend that language be written at a fourth-grade reading level.

 Will there be support for non-English speakers?

 ODR naturally appeals to individuals who rely on hourly wages or are caregivers, among others, for whom taking a day off to go to court is overly burdensome.
 Are there steps of the process that will require them to follow up during regular business hours, and is there a way to accommodate those users?